Appendix E: Education Leading to Employment and Career Training (ELECT)

 Does ELECT provide other services and assistance?

 In addition to promoting self-sufficiency programs, ELECT will provide participants with pregnancy prevention information, guidance, and services to reduce the incidence of secondary youth pregnancies.
 ELECT provides services such as intensive case management, parenting and child development education, vocational and career planning, information and referral on domestic violence issues, budgeting and family planning, and summer programming.
-ELECT provides services to promote the importance of healthy parental relationships and encourage the significance of fathers in their children’s lives.
+ELECT provides services to promote the importance of healthy parental relationships and encourage the significance of parents in their children’s lives.

 Can ELECT participants receive Special Allowances (SPALs)?